?We love being based in Waterlooville, so much so that it was important to us to remain as a local accountant when relocating to our current office.

 We have clients in Asia, Nepal, Bali, Hong Kong, Spain and the US, to name a few, so while our heart is in Waterlooville, our reach is most definitely global.
 With tools like Skype and GoToMeeting it really is easy to keep in touch.

 With applications that can receive bank account data or photo receipts, it is simple to get all the data we need to help support businesses regardless of location.

 In most industries similar tech solutions exist to reach further afield.
 Many of our clients also reach to Europe and beyond!

 We are very proud of our professional network.
 If you need a service, the chances are we know someone that can help you with your need.
 In the local area we have many great professionals and business that can support you.

 If you can get out and expand your network, it really will open your eyes to just how many businesses are in the area.
 The saying goes, ‘Your netWork is your netWorth’ after all.

 7. History – the old and the new

 Over 200 years old, the town area was originally known as Waterloo, being renamed later to differentiate itself, becoming Waterlooville.
 In 1911, it was still known as Waterloo Parish.
 Thought to be originally named after the band of soldiers that passed through after that battle of Waterloo in 1815.

-The history lesson aside, what is interesting is the lack of ‘famous’ names currently attributed to the area (at least according to the internet. .).
-Recently the local media were very excited by the revelation Engand football manager Gareth Southgate had attended a local school for a brief time.
+The history lesson aside, what is interesting is the lack of ‘famous’ names currently attributed to the area.
+Recently, local media were excited that Engand football manager Gareth Southgate had attended a local school for a brief time.
 The future can do better than this claim to fame surely?

-Are you the future business or business person that will be associated with our great area, and firmly put Waterlooville on the map?
+Are you the future business or business person that will be associated with our great area?
+We think it’s time to firmly put Waterlooville on the map.
 Will you get your own citation on Wikipedia?
 We hope so!